 21. Become a Virtual Assistant

 Many small businesses are always looking for help for their businesses.
 If you’re computer savvy, becoming a virtual assistant or VA is a no-brainer.
 People want help with tasks like data entry, scheduling social media posts, answering emails and even creating graphics.
 The more specialized skills you have, the more you can charge.
 For example, someone looking to hire out for a simple data entry task won’t pay as much as someone who wants a programmer to redesign parts of their blog.

 The $10K VA course can teach you how to make money as a virtual assistant.
 Then to get started, you can sign up for freelancer websites such as FreeeUP and Upwork.
 You’ll need to create a profile, including a portfolio of past work and your skills.
 You can then bid on jobs by submitting proposals.
 If you do a good job, your client will rate you.
-The more favourable ratings you get, the higher chances you’ll get picked for jobs.
+The more favourable ratings you get, the higher the chances you’ll get picked for jobs.

 22. Start an At-Home Daycare

 Childcare is an age old way to make money on the side.
 Sure, you can babysit the neighbour’s kids, but you can maximize your working hours by watching a few kids at a time.
 If you live in a neighbourhood with plenty of kids, you can easily offer to help parents out whenever they crave a night out or want to go on date nights.
 You may need to make sure your home has plenty of space (and entertainment), but if you’re good with kids, this could be a great option.